6 Mortgage myths debunked

 Myth #6: You should always pay off your mortgage as soon as possible

 It seems like common sense to pay off your mortgage as soon as possible, but the reality is it may not be the best use of your money in the long run.
-With today's low mortgage rates, the interest you could earn on investments may potentially be higher than the interest you pay on your mortgage over time.
-The interest paid on your mortgage is also tax deductible.
-Everyone's situation is different - putting extra money into investments instead of paying down a mortgage isn't automatically the best option.
-However, it's worth considering and an advisor can help you determine the best route to take.
+An advisor can help you determine if putting extra money into investments or paying down your mortgage is the best route for you.

 We can help